 Epistemic Uses of Imagination, Routledge

 I argue that epistemic uses of the imagination are a sui generis form of reasoning.
 First, I argue that the imagination instantiates an epistemic structure that is distinctive of reasoning.
 Then, I argue that reasoning with imagination is not reducible to reasoning with beliefs.
-This provides a useful framework for theorizing about the epistemology of imagination.
 (PDF)

 A paper on iconic representation (co-authored with Andrew Lee and Gabriel Rabin)